Area360 logo

 Area overview

-On average Vale of White Horse has very low deprivation and very low crime levels, with around 47 crimes per 1,000 residents per year.
+On average Vale of White Horse has moderate deprivation and very low crime levels, with around 47 crimes per 1,000 residents per year.
 Approximately 12.3% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Vale of White Horse is £69,578 per year.
 There are 73 schools in Vale of White Horse: 51 primary (6 Outstanding and 38 Good) and 9 secondary (0 Outstanding and 7 Good).
 Vale of White Horse is home to around 138,913 people, with a population density of about 240.5 per km2.

 Crime rate